jonathom/coherence-docs/src/README.md

 * can not handle year changes
 * is only designed to be able to get *one day* of data, or like *five days* or *a month* if it works better for testing purposes.

-**2.2 make gpd / integrate into gpd of processed bursts**
+### 2.2 make gpd / integrate into gpd of processed bursts

 The `processing.geojson` file is produced here.
 It contains all bursts that are fed to it via the `list_products_by_time` function (only once).
 For each burst it contains the reference scene `id` and the range of bursts (`min`, `max`) of the reference scene for that subswath.
 It is not necessary to relate every scene burst to the exact reference burst because the processing is gonna be subswath - wise anyway.

-Next up: putting everything into useful functions, mabe outsource some functionality to util.py.
+* `process_geojson()` function to handle the `processing.geojson` file, via `create_processing_gjson.py`
+* e.g. call `python create_processing_gjson.py "2021/07/06" "2021/07/10"`
+* processing.geojson is created containing bursts and their reference scenes and those scenes relevant swaths

+**Step 2 is to execute `python create_processing_gjson.py "2021/07/06" "2021/07/10"` (with any dates you like within one year, maybe steer clear of Oct 2021).
+It will create or add to `processing.geojson` with a list of bursts that shall be processed.**

+## Step 3: Orchestrate Preprocessing via pyroSAR